indiqusdocs/apiculus/docs/ServicesandSystemRequirements/AWSLinkage/Prerequisites.md

 # Prerequisites

 ## For Service Providers
 An AWS Organisation account created with AISPL (India) or AWS (elsewhere) is required and mandatory.
-This integration will not work with accounts created with AWS resellers, distributors or partners.

 The following details are needed for AWS Organisation accounts: